The Benefits of Continuous Improvement in the Workplace

 4 Different Industry Applications of Continuous Improvement

+Process-Focused Industries.
 In process-intensive industries and applications, the continuous improvement program allows individuals and groups to identify inefficiencies or bottlenecks.
-This affords people the opportunity to streamline processes minimizing time, effort, and waste.
-Continuous improvement is inherent in the Toyota Production System or Lean methodologies and their use of Kaizen.
+This affords people the opportunity to streamline processes and minimize time, effort, and waste.
+Continuous improvement is inherent in the Toyota Production System (known as the Lean methodologies) and their use of Kaizen.

-In hardware product-centric applications, a program of continuous improvement based on customer feedback allows the manufacturer to improve quality of the product, enhance product capabilities in subsequent products and identify opportunities to streamline manufacturing processes, thus reducing costs.
+Hardware-Product Applications.
+In hardware product-centric applications, a program of continuous improvement based on customer feedback allows the manufacturer to improve the quality of the product, enhance product capabilities in subsequent products, and identify opportunities to streamline manufacturing processes—rersulting in reduced costs.

-In Service-focused industries, continuous improvement is implemented to improve efficiency and strengthen the quality of service delivery.
-From catering to car washes, these firms must regularly measure customer satisfaction and observe activities in order to identify opportunities to improve results.
+Service Industries.
+In service-focused industries, continuous improvement is implemented to improve efficiency and strengthen the quality of service delivery.
+From a catering operation to a car wash business, these firms must regularly measure customer satisfaction and observe activities in order to identify opportunities to improve results.

-In many software development activities and methodologies, including waterfall and agile approaches, the theory and practice of continuous improvement is inherent.
+Software Companies.
+In many software development activities and methodologies—including waterfall and agile approaches—the theory and practice of continuous improvement are inherent.
 In waterfall, a product is developed according to detailed specifications and the completed application is tested for bugs.
 The bugs are repaired and a new release is tested, with the expectation of a diminishing number of bugs over time.
 Agile methods incorporate shorter development cycles and provide continuous customer feedback, with subsequent releases that are improved in terms of capability, quality, and performance.

 A simple description of the PDCA cycle is:

 Organizations that excel at continuous improvement incorporate it into their values and reflect it in their hiring and training.
-They also incorporate it in their employee evaluation and compensation system.
+They also incorporate it into their employee evaluation and compensation system.
 If you visit a firm that excels at this work, the signs of continuous improvement are visible in every aspect of the culture.
-Continuous improvement is a way of life, not a passing fad or program of the month.
+Continuous improvement is a way of life, not a passing fad or short-term fix.